This BLOG On Going Through Credit Repair To Qualify For Mortgage Was UPDATED And PUBLISHED On July 7th, 2020

 Whether you have stellar credit or bad credit, review your credit report at least once a year for errors.

-- Every consumer, by law, is allowed on free annual credit report from each of the three credit reporting agencies:
+Every consumer, by law, is allowed one free annual credit report from each of the three credit reporting agencies:

-- Consumers can request a free credit report by visiting Annual Credit Report www.annualcreditreport.com
+Consumers can request a free credit report by visiting the Annual Credit Report www.annualcreditreport.com:

 - Credit reporting agencies are not perfect and a percentage of consumer credit reports do contain errors